Christopher-Schulze/crPipeline/docs/Setup.md

 Environment variables can be tweaked in `backend/.env` to point to a different database or S3 endpoint.
 Ensure the bucket defined in `S3_BUCKET` exists in your MinIO or AWS account.

+The backend optionally supports an external OCR service.
+Set `OCR_API_ENDPOINT` and `OCR_API_KEY` in `backend/.env` to provide a global endpoint and API key used when no organization or stage-specific OCR configuration is present.

 ### Docker Compose
 All services can also be started via Docker for convenience: